-|Detection Tool|| See If Your System Has Been Affected by Bing.com Redirect Virus |
+|Detection Tool|| See If Your System Has Been Affected by malware |

 Malware Removal Tool

-|User Experience||Join Our Forum to Discuss Bing.com Redirect Virus.|
+|User Experience||Join Our Forum to Discuss Bing Virus.|

 Another issue that may be noticed is an increased number of online advertisements in the affected browser.
 Since one of the main purposes of almost all annoying freeware is to generate revenue from advertising campaigns, they are often configured to deliver lots of annoying ads to affected users.
-Beware of all pop-ups, pop-unders, banners, in-text links, images and other types of ads you see as they may be misused by hackers for the spread of malicious code.
-Just a single visit of a corrupted web page could trigger an automatic unnoticed download of malware directly on your device.
+Beware of all pop-ups, pop-unders, banners, in-text links, images, and other types of ads you see as they may be misused by hackers for the spread of malicious code.
+Just a single visit to a corrupted web page could trigger an automatic unnoticed download of malware directly on your device.